AngelusProductions/fly-to-the-moon/README.md

 ## Submission

-Please fork this repo, and invite us to your fork after you're done completing the project (we can provide you with the github username to invite by email).
+Please fork this repo and push your code to that fork (it will be private to you).
+When you're done completing the project, please invite us to your fork so that we can review it (we can provide you with the github username to invite by email).

 ## Assignment details: